Make Secure HTTP APIs

 (as an example) once authenticated in your Rib expression.

-You can choose to pass this information into the worker function that exist in the Rib expression, and do further logic with it.
+You can choose to pass this information into the agent method that exist in the Rib expression, and do further logic with it.

 Currently, this is tested with Google Identity connector.